mrjeanjoseph/mrjeanjoseph.github.io/README.md

-# mrjeanjoseph.github.io
+# About me

-Portfolio website application showcasing practical implementation of different programming languages.
+Goal-oriented, and aspiring Web Developer with multiple years of self-taught and hands-on experience in C# and in ASP.Net as well as TypeScrip/Angular

-This website is main HTML/CSS/JS
+This [Portfolio website](https://mrjeanjoseph.github.io/) showcases practical implementation of these programming languages. mrjeanjoseph.github.io